-RUs and terminal operators may also be granted access to TIS by signing the TIS User Agreement with RNE.
+Applicants and operators of service facilities may also be granted access to TIS by signing the TIS User Agreement with RNE.
 By signing this Agreement, the TIS User agrees to RNE sharing train information with cooperating TIS Users.
 The TIS User shall have access to the data relating to its own trains and to the trains of other TIS Users if they cooperate in the same train run (i.e. data sharing by default).

 Access to TIS is free of charge.
 A user account can be requested via the RNE TIS Support: support.tis@rne.eu.
-For more information, please visit the RNE TIS website: http://tis.rne.eu.
+For more information please visit the RNE TIS website: http://tis.rne.eu.